 The Allisons represented the UK in the Eurovision Song Festival in 1961 with the song “Are You Sure?”.
 They came second with 24 points and the song spent 16 weeks in the top 40 (six weeks at No. 2 and a further three weeks in the top 4), and became a solid million copy seller.

-February 4, 2013 – Reginald Maurice Ball was born on 12 June 1941 became better known by his stage name Reg Presley, was the lead singer with the 1960s British rock and roll band The Troggs, whose best known hit was “Wild Thing”, written by actor Jon Voight’s brother Wes (James Wesley) who went by the stage name Chip Taylor.
+February 4, 2013 – Reg Presley (The Troggs) was born Reginald Maurice Ball on 12 June 1941, was the lead singer with the 1960s British rock and roll band The Troggs, whose best known hit was “Wild Thing”, written by actor Jon Voight’s brother Wes (James Wesley) who went by the stage name Chip Taylor.

 Wild Thing made it to no.2 in England, but reached no.1 in the US as it sold 13 million copies worldwide.
 Presley then wrote the band’s only UK number one single with the follow-up “With a Girl Like You”.
 He also wrote the song “Love Is All Around”, which was featured in the film Four Weddings and a Funeral.
 Other hits from their short-lived career (1965-1968) were ‘ I can’t control myself’ and ‘Anyway that you want me’.

 January 11, 2013 – John Wilkinson was born on July 3rd 1945 in Springfield, Missouri.

 John was drawn to music very early.
 At the age of 10, he famously sneaked into Elvis Presley’s dressing room before a show at the Shrine Mosque in Springfield, telling Elvis, “you can’t play guitar worth a damn.”
 Elvis was amused and impressed with this kid and predicted they would meet again.
 They did.
 After playing in a high school band with his classmates called, “The Coachmen,” John went on to make a name for himself as a folk and country singer and guitar player.